What is SekChek?

 Electricity savings.
 SekChek’s policy is to purchase computers and devices that employ the latest power-saving technologies and design features.
 This ensures electricity-powered equipment is automatically powered down, or switched to standby mode, when not in use.

-We have also made much use of system virtualisation, which has dramatically reduced the number of boxes required to run SekChek’s business systems.
+We have also made maximum use of system virtualisation, which has dramatically reduced the number of boxes required to run SekChek’s business systems.
+All servers and workstations are virtualised.

 We are pleased to see that our shared concern has become more prominent and important to many businesses and government departments in recent years!